stefanspringer1/SwiftXML/README.md

 Processing instructions provide additional information to the application processing an XML document.
 They are written as `<?target data?>` in the XML source, where `target` and `data` are replaced with concrete values, or created via `XProcessingInstruction(target: "...", data: "...")`.
 The data part is optional, and it includes all whitespace that is included in the serialization of the processing instruction except the first space character after the target.
 A processing instruction can be understood as an according command specified by the target and an argument specified by the data.
 Alternatively, the target could specify the application that placed it or is intended to work on it, or the type of problem or the topic to which the processing instruction relates, the data providing the details.
 Namespace prefixes cannot be used in targets (a target with a colon is not correct syntax when namespaces are enabled), but prefixes written as, for example, `<?myPrefix-myIssueType ...?>` can be useful.
 Processing instructions should be placed carefully: if they are placed in the middle of the text, this can disrupt the a text search at that point.

-`SwiftXML` provides efficient direct access to the processing instructions of specific targets via the `processingInstructions(_:)` method:
+`SwiftXML` provides efficient direct access to the processing instructions of specific targets via the `processingInstructions(ofTarget:)` method:

 ```swift
 let source = """